tinatomova/Hitachi-Task/README.md

 ## Weather conditions for SPACE shuttle launch
 This is a console application for importing weather forecast data from a CSV file, generating a weather report, and sending it via email.

-### Prerequisites

-To build and run this application, you need the following prerequisites:

-* C++ compiler that supports C++11 or higher
-* libcurl library

 ### Class "Day"

 The "Day" class contains information about a single day.